 Mitch Daniels (26:20):

-Well then let's move on to the 10th.
-Those of us who are fans of federalism and some cases former practitioners and are encouraged to see more states asserting or at least trying to assert their own prerogatives versus the federal government.
-Is there a hope for reviving or breathing life into the 10th Amendment?
+Well, then let's move on to the Tenth.
+Those of us who are fans of federalism and, in some cases, former practitioners are encouraged to see more states asserting, or at least trying to assert, their own prerogatives versus the federal government.
+Is there a hope for reviving or breathing life into the Tenth Amendment?
 Can you imagine bringing a case that reverses what's been a long time trend in terms of centralization of power?

 Randy Barnett (26:57):